BigIdeasForum/bigideasforum.github.io/_posts/2017/2017-02-27-surveillance-society.md

 Are we willing to live with that?
 If not, can we defend ourselves against it?
 Do we even know who has access to all that information?

-These and many more questions will be discussed tonight - don’t miss it!
+These and many more questions will be discussed tonight.
+Don’t miss it!

 Presenter: ??